 Or, like in the example below, create a highly curated "selected works" gallery to set as your landing page to lead with your very best work.

 Once you have a handful of projects, create a second gallery by using the "+" icon in the left side bar (or from Manage Content), and create another gallery by naming it, then choosing what projects will be included in it.
 From there, you can use the Manage Content icon at any time to manage which projects appear in which galleries by toggling them on/off, re-order within a gallery, rename, or make any other customizations you'd like.

 Step 4: Design your Site

 Now that you have the backbone of your site done - a layout, and a beautiful, curated set of projects - it's time to adjust the design of your site to create the look and feel you're going for.
-All of your site elements are adjustable via the Editing Remote (accessible via the Pencil Icon in the main left hand column).
+All of your site elements are adjustable via the Editing Remote (accessible on all pages, default is on the right side).
 As you approach your design, remember a few important tips.

 Don’t let the site design upstage your work: Keep your portfolio design simple, and let your work take center stage.Your work should be the focal point, not the design of your site.
 Don’t clutter it up with pointless design elements.

 Simple Navigation: Most website visitors spend less than a minute browsing, so make your site simple and impactful right off the bat.
 Start with the basics: a home gallery, an About Page, and a Contact page.
 Simplicity and navigability will push your work to the surface, where it should be.

 How-to: design the look and feel of your site:

 When it comes to design, at any time, you can use the "editing remote" (accessible on all pages), to control all aspects of layout and design.
 You can adjust anything on a project or page level.
 Depending on which type of page you're editing, you'll see either a Project, Custom Page, or Gallery page styles, in addition to the "global styles" options which will allow you to adjust something for the entire site at once.